lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/bulkfluids/sheared.rst

     fix mynve all nve/limit 0.1
     fix myber all temp/berendsen 1 1 1

+..  container:: justify

     The fix 'nve/limit' performs constant NVE integration to update positions and velocities of the atoms at each timestep, but limit the maximum motion an atom can do at every timestep.
 The temp/berendsen fix rescales the velocities of the atoms every timestep in order to reset the temperature.

     Since we want to perform a minimization step, both initial and final temperatures have been chosen equal to 1K.
 The third parameter is the damping factor, in time units, which determines how rapidly the temperature is relaxed.
 Such damping factor of 1 fs would be too small for a regular molecular dynamics simulation, but is acceptable for a minimization step during which we just want the atoms to move slightly from their initial positions..

     If we were to run the simulation as it is, it would fail because nothing maintains the shape of the water molecules (and the bond and angle energies are equal to 0).
 Let us use the shake algorithm in order to maintain the shape of the molecules.
 In addition, let us add a fix 'recenter' in order to maintain the system centered in the middle of the box in the \\(z\\) direction.

 ..  code-block:: bash
    :caption: *to be copied in Minimization/input.lammps*